nhatdm22022537/iai-hackathon-2023-backend/README.md

 ## Usage
 ### General
 - The route can be found in the `routes.js` file.
+- The front-end should try to validate the user input first (although we tried to validate as thorough as possible).
-- All request must be in JSON raw format like this:
+- All request must be in JSON raw format like this (the `uid` or `data` is not needed every time but just add for safety measures):
 ```
 {
     "uid": <the user's current uid>,